MRF-UTILITY/MRF/README.md

 ## 🚀 Key Features

-* **Stock Taking Program:** Easily manage stock-taking sheets by product groups and efficiently tally data for the INS Tube Flap.
+* **Stock Taking Program:** Easily manage stock-taking sheets by Product Groups and efficiently tally data for the INS Tube Flap.
 * **Customizable Reports:** Export data directly from SAP transactions (`ZNBPSTK`, `ZDL`) and process it seamlessly in Excel.
 * **Set Checker Tool:** Validate and cross-check set billings with a single click for accurate reporting. (`ZIRN_VIEW_LINES`)
-* **Find Error Invoice:** Quickly retrieve the invoice numbers and dates where proper set billing were missing. *(Best to run immediately after the Set Checking tool).*
+* **Find Error Invoice:** Quickly retrieve the Invoice numbers and dates where proper set billing were missing. *(Best to run immediately after the **Set Checker tool**).*
 * **Pull Compliance Tool:** Automate FDC to SOF workflows using predefined templates to streamline data handling.

 ---